intel-analytics/BigDL-2.x/docs/docs/tutorials/image-classification-Flink.md

 ### Summary

 This is the real-time image classification on Apache Flink streaming.
-Images extracted from ImageNet database will be predicted with pre-trained MobileNet_v1 model which is loaded by Analytics Zoo Inference model.
+Images extracted from ImageNet database will be predicted with pre-trained MobileNet_v1 model which is loaded by Analytics Zoo Inference Model.

 ImageNet is a large-scale database designed for use in visual object detection research.
 It has more than 14 million images among more than 20,000 categories, such as keyboard, mouse, pencil, and animals.